 Median salary: $77,250

 Sales managers direct and manage an organization’s sales team.
 They do this by setting goals and developing strategies for achieving those goals.
 Sales managers are also usually responsible for training and recruiting new members of their sales team.
-This job is projected to grow by 5% by 2031.
+A projected 5% growth is expected in this role by 2023.

 Median salary: $127,490

 Research analysts study consumer preferences and behaviors to assist in potential sales of a product or service.
 Through market research, they help companies understand what consumers want to buy.
-Research analysis roles are expected to grow by 19% by 2031.
+Research analysis roles may grow by 19% by 2031.

 Median salary: $63,920

 Financial analysts study a business’ or individual’s expenses and finances and guide them on how to attain profit and manage their money.
-Financial analyst roles are expected to grow by 9%.
+Financial analyst roles will grow by 9%.

 Median salary: $95,570

+There are many things you can do career-wise with a bachelor’s degree in business.
 Depending on the type and level of degree you achieve, there could be hundreds of additional job opportunities in the business industry.
-If you’re interested in obtaining a business degree but may not be sure where to start, call one of Operation Graduate’s Graduation Specialists to get started.
+Call one of Operation Graduate’s Graduation Specialists to get started.